Adding Interest to Your Table Decor with Pattern Mixes

 And the key area I most love to experiment is with layered patterned dishes.
 Interesting mixes of cool plates are a wonderful way to bring a little bit of edginess to an otherwise elegant table.

-For this table I began with these gorgeous Roberto Cavalli jaguar plates that I received from my sponsor, Amara.
-They’re a bit pricey, but oh-so-fabulous.
+For this table I began with these gorgeous Cavalli jaguar plates that are absolutely stunning.
+(They’re a bit pricey, but oh-so-fabulous, but you can also find similar options that are less costly.)
 With an animal print foundation, you can go in so many different directions and they’ll look different each and every time.

 Perhaps part of my signature look is the use of casual distressed pieces on the same table as my most precious items, so a rugged ceramic bowl peacefully coexists with linen, crystal and silver.

-The vase is one I’ve been looking at for quite some time, as it works so well with my crystal goblets.
+The vase is one I’ve been looking at for quite some time, as it works so well with my glen plaid cut crystal goblets.

-The tiny ruffled napkins are among the items I use over and over, this time belted in a leather napkin ring.
-It works so well with the subtle safari theme hinted at on this table.
+The blush pink from the flowers is mirrored in the lovely linen napkins.
+The tiny ruffled napkins are among the items I use over and over, this time belted with a leather napkin ring.
+The leather works so well with the subtle safari theme hinted at on this table.

 Flanking the centerpiece I used bold brass hurricane lamps, another pair of items I’d been eying for a while.
 The chunky pillar candles are needed for balance.